AshrafulPatHan/Royal_Restaurant_server/doc/work.md

 ## Key features

 server
-- server is on nest js
+- server is on express js
 - use MongoDB database
 - host on render
 - use bakes on payment method